modelab/grasshopper-primer/0-about/1-grasshopper-an-overview.md

 ![IMAGE](flow.png)
 >Program flow from left to right

+####THINGS TO REMEMBER
+* Grasshopper is a graphical algorithm editor that is integrated with Rhino3D’s modeling tools.
+* Algorithms are step by step procedures designed to perform an operation.
+* You use Grasshopper to design algorithms that then automate tasks in Rhino3D.
+* An easy way to get started if you are unclear how to perform a specific operation in Grasshopper would be to try manually and incrementally creating an algorithm using Rhino commands.

 As you begin first exploring Grasshopper or further building your skills, you have joined the global Grasshopper community, one that is full of active members from many fields, with diverse experience levels.
 The forum at Grasshopper3D. com is a useful resource for posing questions, sharing findings, and gaining knowledge.
 This is a community that we have held dear as we’ve written this primer and watched Grasshopper develop over the years.
 Welcome!